Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Bonnie L. Herzog - Wells Fargo Securities LLC

 Okay, I'm not going to ask you a question on Bai.
 I actually have a question on your packaged beverage margin.
-So they contracted a fair amount in the quarter.
+So, they contracted a fair amount in the quarter.
 I guess I was hoping you could drill down a little further on some of the drivers of that, such as mix impacts, raw materials and then what your expectations are for these margins for the remainder of the year.
 And then in terms of your OpEx inflation in the quarter, could you just give us a little bit more detail on that and whether you expect those expenses to continue?
 Thanks.

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

 Okay, Bonnie, it's Marty.
 I would tell you the key things to think about, in packaged beverages and, of course remember, it includes Bai, and so we couldn't recognize all of the margin, as I said on Bai in the quarter, and that was dilutive.
-And the other thing was their increase in their front line labor that I called out in my prepared remarks.
-And quite frankly, we've talked a lot about other people in the industry, have talked a lot about turnover and open positions and in our business when it comes to customer service, whether it's deliveries, merchandising, et cetera, we actually through an RCI guide and with our front line team concluded that there were some areas we needed to add some resources and we did that.
+And the other thing was their increase in their front-line labor that I called out in my prepared remarks.
+And quite frankly, we've talked a lot about other people in the industry, have talked a lot about turnover and open positions.
+And in our business when it comes to customer service, whether it's deliveries, merchandising, et cetera, we actually through an RCI guys in with our front-line team concluded that there were some areas we needed to add some resources and we did that.

-And for the most part, the other factor which I mentioned, and we haven't talked about in the Q&A yet is just the impact of Snapple being down impacted.
+And for the most part, the other factor which I mentioned, and we haven't talked about in the Q&A yet is just the impact of Snapple being down impacted it.

 Bonnie L. Herzog - Wells Fargo Securities LLC